However the ONLY ones who dare stand up against the Celestial Dragons were Monkey D. Luffy and Fisher Tiger.

 Oh, and if you happen to have some kind of immunity to his poison gas form?
 He can just remove the oxygen from the air around you so you suffocate.
 Sweet dreams!

 In general, the lengths to which the World Government is ready to go to "uphold peace" are frightening.
 For example, when they learned that Roger had a child, they didn't know who the mother was.
-Their solution was to execute any infant, including unborn ones, that could be in any way related to Roger.
-That's bad enough, but even their mothers and any one related to them, were arrested and killed.
+Their solution was to execute any young or expecting mother who was suspected to be connected to Roger in any way.
 Not to mention they don't even seem to care about upholding peace that much anyway.
 After all, not only did they cover the escape of many insanely dangerous Level 6 prisoners from Impel Down following Blackbeard's breakout just so they could save face, but they also let the World Nobles (See above) do as they please.

 The Buster Call.
 With the push of a single botton, entire islands are erased.
 To give you an example of how nightmarish the Buster Call is, Robin, who not only managed to escape her home island's demise at the hands of the Buster Call, but is also one of the most fearless people in the entire story, is completely terrified of the mere possibility of a Buster Call being unleashed.